I’ve been researching ways to live more cheaply. This is the first installment in my series on Living Simply Part 1.

 Many just want a cute little trailer to put in their back yard.
 To perhaps use as guest quarters or a home office.

-For instance, if you live out of one and work for yourself, you might need a small office space in order to keep yourself organized and on task.
+For instance, if you live out of a vintage trailer and work for yourself, you might need a small office space in order to keep yourself organized and on task.

 Could I see myself living in this quaint little bohemian home?
 Yes, I think it is adorable.
 And what a wonderful use of such a small outdoor space.

 Look at this little gem.
-It has a red stove and is cute as a bug’s ear.
+It has a red stove and is cute as can be.
+The wall behind the stove and sink has also been painted red.
+It integrates the space.

 If I lived in a vintage trailer, I would absolutely want an outdoor space for container gardening and seating.

-One of you readers told me her brother lives in a glorified shed in a parking lot.
+One of my readers told me her brother lives in a glorified shed in a parking lot.
 The company he works for allows him to live there, and he loves it.

 There is a style of decorating for everyone when it comes to choosing a vintage trailer.
 You can paint and decorate it however you see fit.
 Inside and out.

-These license plates are a whimsical way to cover the outer part of a piece of furniture.
+These license plates are a great way to cover the outer part of a piece of furniture.

-And though most of these little trailers seem to start out with brown wood inside, I think I’d have to go with white paint.
-White just makes things look cleaner and larger to me.
+And though most of these little trailers seem to start out with brown wood paneling and cabinets inside, I think I’d have to go with white paint.
+White just makes things look cleaner and brighter to me.

 It would take a special kind of person to say yes.
 Someone who wants to live quite simply.
 And who is willing to pare down their belongings in order to make it work.